Xerxes's pontoon bridges: Details

-After Herodotus hardly indicated the location of the pontoon bridge across the Bosphorus built some 30 years earlier by Xerxes' father Darius I, but did not provide any specific information about that bridge, the wealth of details given for the bridges across the Hellespont is astonishing and, upon cursory reading, seems to provide a clear picture.
+After Herodotus hardly indicated the location of the pontoon bridge across the Bosphorus built some 30 years earlier by Xerxes's father Darius I, but did not provide any specific information about that bridge, the wealth of details given for the bridges across the Hellespont is astonishing and, upon cursory reading, seems to provide a clear picture.
 However, upon closer examination, almost every detail of the bridges is the subject of discussions, doubts and questions.
-Herodotus' narrative should, perhaps, not be taken as a bridge engineer's sober technical report but rather as a vivid illustration of the grandeur of the Persian king which would make the Greek victories appear even more outstanding.
+Herodotus's narrative should, perhaps, not be taken as a bridge engineer's sober technical report but rather as a vivid illustration of the grandeur of the Persian king which would make the Greek victories appear even more outstanding.

 Details in the play The Persians by Aeschylus (an Athenian playwright) written in 472 BC, less than a decade after the bridge is said to have been built, tend to corroborate the idea of it.
 In that play, Atossa, the mother of Xerxes, learns of what a disaster her son's invasion of Greece has been.
-It is important to note the play's Hellenocentrism.
+The play is Hellenocentric.

 She goes to the grave of Darius, her late husband and the father of Xerxes.
 The spirit of Darius rises and she tells him of their son's misadventure, and what preceded it.
 ATOSSA: From shore to shore he bridged the Hellespont.

 GHOST OF DARIUS: What! could he chain the mighty Bosphorus?

 ATOSSA: Ev'n so, some god assisting his design.

 The Ghost of Darius goes on to lament: